mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 3. Confirmed that security verification methods were configured.
 4. Confirmed that two-step verification was enabled.
 5. Confirmed that Microsoft Authenticator sign-in notifications were active.
-6. Confirmed that passwordless account mode remained off for this lab.
+6. Confirmed that passwordless account mode remained disabled for this lab.
-7. Verified that sensitive recovery details were not exposed in the documentation.
+7. Verified that sensitive recovery information was not exposed in the documentation.

 ![Microsoft account security overview](screenshots/01-microsoft-account-security-overview.png)

-**Screenshot evidence:** The security overview confirms that account proofing methods are configured and up to date.
+**Validation:** The security overview confirmed that account verification methods were configured and current.

 ![Two-step verification enabled](screenshots/02-two-step-verification-enabled.png)

-**Screenshot evidence:** Two-step verification is enabled for the dedicated MRTG account.
+**Validation:** Two-step verification was enabled for the dedicated MRTG account.

 ![Microsoft Authenticator method confirmed](screenshots/03-authenticator-method-confirmed.png)

-**Screenshot evidence:** Microsoft Authenticator sign-in notification is active and up to date.
+**Validation:** Microsoft Authenticator sign-in notification was active and current.

 ---